Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 When you take the [[dash]] action, your movement doesn't provoke opportunity attacks.
 Each hostile creature you move within 5 feet of must make a Dexterity saving throw once per turn.
 On failure, it falls prone and takes bludgeoning damage equal to 1d8 plus twice your cleric level.

 # Wherever the Wind Blows
 Beginning at 6th level, you can command the wind to sweep you off the ground.
-When you take the [[dash]] action, you can give yourself a flying speed equal to your walking speed until the end of your turn.
-You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+When you take the [[dash]] action on your turn, you can grant yourself a flying speed equal to your walking speed until the end of turn.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

 # Divine Strike
 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 radiant damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.